-In this tutorial we will show you how to install Wine on Debian 9 server.
-For those of you who didn’t know, Wine is a free and open source application allows users to run Windows applications in a Linux environment.
-Nowadays, Wine is a must-have tool for Linux users who don’t want to let go of Windows native applications especially gamers.
+In this tutorial, we will show you how to install Wine on Debian 9.
+For those of you who didn’t know, Wine is a free and open-source application that allows users to run Windows applications in a Linux environment.
+Nowadays, Wine is a must-have tool for Linux users who don’t want to let go of Windows native applications, especially gamers.

 Install Wine on Debian 9 Stretch

 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running the following apt-get commands in the terminal:

 apt update apt upgrade

 Step 2.
 Installing Wine on Debian 9.

 - Install Wine from the WineHQ repository using the following command:

 sudo dpkg --add-architecture i386 wget -qO - https://dl.winehq.org/wine-builds/winehq.key | sudo apt-key add - sudo apt-add-repository https://dl.winehq.org/wine-builds/debian/

 This is the most recent and stable release of Wine available.
 Use the following command to install this version:

 sudo apt-get update sudo apt-get install --install-recommends winehq-stable